priv-kweihmann/meta-buildutils/README.md

 A collection of build utils to be used in with YOCTO

+**NOTE** this is the branch for older release, not supporting the new override syntax

 ## Available classes

 | class                | summary                                                                                                   | documentation                        |